zxcmehran/LoadBox/README.md

     /home/[username]/LoadBox/scripts/stopdownloads.py

 It's tested on Raspbian Jessie.
 Some features like `rpc_secret` cannot be used on Raspbian Wheezy because of outdated `aria2` package.
 Versions prior `1.18.1` have a bug which cause problems with RPC secret functionality.
 You might want to compile a recent version of `aria2`.

+It's better *not* to boot directly to GUI.
+Booting to CLI helps you to save CPU/RAM and see console log to debug system in case of problems.

 ##License
 [MIT (Expat)](https://www.tldrlegal.com/l/mit) License